yiisoft/strings/UPGRADE.md

 Upgrading in general is as simple as updating your dependency in your `composer.json` and running `composer update`.
 In a big application however there may be more things to consider, which are explained in the following.

-> **!!!IMPORTANT!!!**
->
-> The following upgrading instructions are *cumulative*.
-That is,
-> if you want to upgrade from version A to version C and there is
+> Note: The following upgrading instructions are cumulative.
+That is, if you want to upgrade from a version A to version
-> version B between A and C, you need to following the instructions
-> for both A and B.
+> C and there is a version B between A and C, you need to follow the instructions for both A and B.

 ## Upgrade from 1.2.0